-The Consequences to Directors of Deploying Poison Pills
+The Consequences to Directors for Deploying Poison Pills

 Charles A. Dice Center Working Paper No. 2019-23

 We examine the labor market consequences for directors who adopt poison pills.
-Directors who become associated with pill adoption experience significant decreases in vote margins and increases in termination rates across all their directorships.
-They also experience a decrease in the likelihood of new board appointments.
-Firms have positive abnormal stock price reactions when pill-associated directors die or depart their boards, compared to zero abnormal returns for other directors.
-Further tests indicate that these adverse consequences accrue primarily to directors involved in the adoption of pills at seasoned firms and not at young firms.
-We conclude that directors who become associated with poison pill adoption suffer a decrease in the value of their services, and that the director labor market thus plays an important role in firms’ governance.
+These directors experience a decrease in shareholder votes, an increase in termination rates across all their directorships, and a decrease in the likelihood of new board appointments.
+These adverse consequences accrue especially when pill adoption is costly for the firm and are not attributable to firm-specific events that can motivate pill adoptions.
+Firms have positive stock price reactions when pill-associated directors die or depart from their boards, compared to zero returns for other directors.
+We conclude that pill-adopting directors experience a decrease in the value of their services.

 Keywords: poison pills, director reputation, director turnover, director labor market